Rooibos Tea During Pregnancy: Benefits, Risks and Safety

 What Is Rooibos Tea?

 Rooibos, or red bush tea, is not a tea but an herb from the Aspalathus Linearis plant.
 The only place that this bush is currently cultivated is in the Cedarburg Area of South Africa.
 It is naturally caffeine-free and boasts a range of health benefits.
 This herbal tea has gained popularity among tea enthusiasts in the mid-2000s.
-It can easily be mixed with other ingredients to make a wide range of flavor options.
+It can easily be mixed with other ingredients to make a wide range of flavour options.

 Nutritional Value of Rooibos Tea